ABOUT ROYAL COPENHAGEN

-Founded in 1775, Royal Copenhagen is renowned for its exclusive quality porcelain products and its immaculate design, made with the highest standards of craftsmanship, deepest respect for tradition, and daring renewal and innovation.
+Founded in 1775, Royal Copenhagen is renowned for its timeless design, outstanding quality and everlasting passion for blue.
+Royal Copenhagen porcelain is made with the highest standards of craftsmanship, deepest respect for tradition, and heritage-driven renewal.

 Senior Design Lead, Royal Copenhagen